joaquinmetayer/joaquinmetayer/README.md

 # <p align="center"> joaquin metayer </p>

-I'm Joaquín Metayer from, Argentina.
+I'm Joaquín Metayer from Argentina.

 Currently in my career as a **frontend developer**, target to fullstack and web3.